 Rocio loves working at Vermont Compost because it allows her to stay connected to agriculture while helping to build a healthier, sustainable local food system.
 “Through farming, I have learned that soil sustains all of us: animals, plants and people.
 Wendell Berry says it well: ‘The soil is the great connector of our lives, the source and destination of all.’”

-A Yardman and Fulfillment Officer since October ’15, Toohey (pronounced 2E) can be found daily in the lower yard of Vermont Compost Company, bagging soil, shipping/receiving product, performing facility maintenance, and operating heavy equipment.
+John has been with Vermont Compost Company since October 2015.
+Toohey (pronounced 2E) can be found daily in the lower yard of Vermont Compost Company, bagging soil, shipping/receiving product, performing facility maintenance, and operating heavy equipment.

 Originally from the Midwest, Toohey has spent the past 22 years in Central Vermont studying, raising his family, and working across a range of industries from hospitality, toy manufacturing, and printing, to property management, warehouse management, and graphic design.